Contrast-Security-OSS/docs/content/installation/java/installation/MavenCargoPlugin.md

 </build>
 ````

-* Run your Maven target or Cargo unit test normally.
+* Run your Maven target or Cargo unit test as usual.
-* A Constart startup message should appear in the Console before your server messages appear.
-(Allow 1-2 extra minutes for server startup.)
+* A Contrast startup message should appear in the console before your server messages appear.
+(Allow one or two extra minutes for server startup.)
-* Navigate to your application, and allow an extra minute for it to start up.
+* Navigate to your application, and allow an extra minute for startup.

+## More Information

-For more information on adding JVM arguments to Cargo container, consult the [Cargo documentation](https://codehaus-cargo.github.io/cargo/Configuration+properties.html).
+For more information on adding JVM arguments to Cargo container, see the [Cargo documentation](https://codehaus-cargo.github.io/cargo/Configuration+properties.html).

+For a complete example of using Contrast with Maven and the cargo-maven2-plugin, see the article to [Add the Agent to a Maven Project](installation-javapackage.html#cargo).